-The LFMM models refinery production of the products listed in Table 1.
+The LFMM models refinery production for a number of products (Table 1).

 The LFMM assumes no change in the state and federal specifications for the products listed in Table 1.
 The costs of producing different formulations of gasoline and diesel fuel required under current regulations are determined within the LP representation of refineries.